zubairov/tesb-rt-se/examples/locator-rest-proxy/README.txt

 This example consists of the following components:

 client/
-	- This is a sample client application that uses REST Locator proxy to dynamically lookup/register/unregister service endpoints.
+	- This is a sample client application that uses the REST Locator proxy to dynamically lookup/register/unregister service endpoints.

 webclient/
-	- This is a sample client application that uses REST Locator proxy to dynamically lookup/register/unregister service endpoints. soapui/
+	- This is a sample client application that uses the REST Locator proxy to dynamically lookup/register/unregister service endpoints. soapui/
-	- This directory contains soapUI project that allows to invoke methods of REST Locator Proxy.
+	- This directory contains soapUI project that allows for easily invoking methods of the REST Locator Proxy.

 Prerequisite
 ---------------------------------------